Sore: A Wife from the Future

-Sore: Wife from the Future (Indonesian: Sore: Istri dari Masa Depan) is a 2025 Indonesian romantic science fantasy time loop film written and directed by Yandy Laurens, based on his 2017 web series of the same name.
+Sore: A Wife from the Future (Indonesian: Sore: Istri dari Masa Depan) is a 2025 Indonesian romantic science fantasy film written and directed by Yandy Laurens, based on his 2017 web series.
 Dion Wiyoko reprised his role as Jonathan, while Sheila Dara Aisha replaced Tika Bravani who portrayed Sore in the web series.
+It tells the story of Jonathan, a man who one day wakes up to find a woman beside him who claims to be his wife from the future.

 The film was theatrically released in Indonesia on 10 July 2025.
 It received eight nominations at the 2025 Indonesian Film Festival, including Best Picture.
-It was selected as the Indonesian submission for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Indonesian submission for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.